sansumbrella/Choreograph/README.md

 ### Timeline
 Timelines manage a collection of Motions.

+## Building and running

+Samples are run from the projects inside the Samples directory.
+Currently only set up for OSX.

+Development, including running unit and regression tests, is done with the ChoreographDev projects.
+Currently only set up for OSX.

 ### Using the lerp specializations
 If you are using Cinder, the relevant specialization header should be included by Choreograph.hpp automatically.